Felicia aethiopica: Taxonomy

 The wild aster was first described in 1768 by Nicolaas Laurens Burman, based on a specimen in the herbarium collection of his father, the Dutch botanist and physician Johannes Burman, that had been collected at Caput Bonae Spei, a term used for the southwest of the Cape Province.
 He named it Aster aethiopicus.
 Henri Cassini in 1817 described Agathaea microphylla.
 In 1822, Kurt Polycarp Joachim Sprengel described Cineraria trachyphylla.
 In 1832, Christian Friedrich Lessing described Aster ecklonis.
 He also described Aster capensis, based on a herbarium sheet that contains one twig of Felicia aethiopica and two twigs of F. amelloides, and this has since created much confusion.
 Cassini's taxon was reassigned to the genus Cineraria by Jens Vahl, who created the combination C. microphylla in 1836.
-Carl Heinrich 'Bipontinus' Schultz described a slightly different plant in 1843, calling it Agathaea kraussii, but he demoted it a year later to Agathaea amelloides β kraussii.
-In 1865, William Henry Harvey, reassigned Schultz’ taxon to Aster, creating A. kraussii, but he also described Aster aethiopicus var. glandulosus.
+Carl Heinrich "Bipontinus" Schultz described a slightly different plant in 1843, calling it Agathaea kraussii, but he demoted it a year later to Agathaea amelloides β kraussii.
+In 1865, William Henry Harvey, reassigned Schultz's taxon to Aster, creating A. kraussii, but he also described Aster aethiopicus var. glandulosus.
 Bolus and Anthony Hurt Wolley-Dod assign the species to the genus Felicia in 1950, creating the combination Felicia aethiopica.
 Jürke Grau in his 1973 Revision of the genus Felicia (Asteraceae), considered tall these names synonymous, except for Aster ecklonis Less., that he considered a subspecies, calling it F. aethiopica subsp. ecklonis.
 The species is considered to be part of the section Neodetris.

 The species name Latin aethiopica is a Latin word meaning "relating to Ethiopia or Africa in general".